 This museum comprises several galleries in a sturdy old coral-stone building that was Cebu’s provincial jail from 1870 to 2004.
 Most interesting are the Spanish era and American era galleries.

-Mactan Shrine is not located within Cebu City but do not miss the opportunity to visit the 20-meter tall monument of Rajah Lapu-Lapu, the first filipino hero who was responsible for defeating the Spaniards and killing Conquistador Ferdinand Magellan during the battle of Mactan in April 27, 1521.
+Mactan Shrine is not located within Cebu City but do not miss the opportunity to visit the 20-meter tall monument of Rajah Lapu-Lapu, the first filipino hero who was responsible for defeating the Spaniards and also killing Conquistador Ferdinand Magellan during the battle of Mactan in April 27, 1521.
 Mactan Shrine is located in Punta Engano section of Lapu Lapu City in Mactan Island.

 The Sinulog-Santo Niño Festival is an annual cultural and religious festival held on the third Sunday of January in Cebu City, and is the center of the Santo Niño Catholic celebrations in the Philippines.
 Other places like Kabankalan City, Maasin city, Balingasag Misamis Oriental, Cagayan de Oro City, Butuan City, and Southern Leyte also have their own version of the festival in honor of Santo Niño.